channelme/zotonic_mod_crud/README.md

 # Update

-Resources can be created with the
+Existing resources can be changed using the update postback.

 ## `update` postback